joecupano/SIGpi/README.md

 ## Background

 This build script is part of a larger project called SIGbox.
-This script builds SIGbox on a Raspberry Pi4 runnon on Rapsberry Pi OS Full (32-bit.)
+This script builds SIGbox on a Raspberry Pi4 runnning Raspberry Pi OS Full (32-bit.)

 NOTE: There is also a build script for Ubuntu 21.04 running on ARM(Pi) amd AMD64 hardware at the [SIGbox repo](https://github.com/joecupano/SIGbox)